zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-overview.md

 }
 ```

-The onboarding guides demonstrate how to add the sample service to the API Mediation Layer in to make it available through the `petstore` service ID.
+**Note:** The onboarding guides demonstrate how to add the sample service to the API Mediation Layer in to make it available through the `petstore` service ID.

 ![Sample REST API Components](diagrams/rest-api-components-sample.svg)